sekwah41/GenericTestMod/README.md

 ### Examples to do

 ## Mixins Notice
-Lex is currently actively choosing not to ship Mixin's with forge.
-This looks like it will change once Mumfrey deems them stable enough to work in forge.
+Lex is currently actively choosing not to ship Mixin's with forge in its current state (as Mumfrey does not feel its in a good enough state).
+This looks like it will change once Mumfrey deems them. stable enough to work in forge.

-## Mappings
-This example uses mixed though if you are used to yarn you can change the keyword from mixed to yarn.

-More info on mixed/yarn on forge can be found here https://www.tterrag.com/yarn2mcp/

-This helps avoid getting unmapped functions though keep in mind some names will change which may be confusing though its a reasonable tradeoff for having less unnamed functions.

-#### Contributing to MCP mappings
-**Need to add info as I am not sure how to suggest mappings as of now**

-Someone who knows more about mcp feel free to add info here such as the process of updating mapping names if they are wrong or unmapped.
-Though this process will be changing soonish if I remember correctly.

-#### Contributing to YARN mappings
-Info can be found [here](https://github.com/FabricMC/yarn)

-Adding to mappings is handled through pull requests.

 ## Services in dev
 **I need to find a proper way to build MANIFEST to the src though for now copy from after a build to test**